Schedule a Free Consultation

 2. extract_body_part_path_exception – looks at email structure using the structure path as returned by extract_body_part_path.

-After getting the path of the element and filtering on numerical values for the path, we store the path element in an array… aptly called $keys.
+After identifying the correct path and filtering for numerical values, we store the path elements in an array—aptly named $keys.
 The function returns a hash with two keys:

 • Path – containing the values of $keys

-• Encoding – the encoding type corresponding to current email component.
+• Encoding – the encoding type corresponding to the current email component

 The second item of the system is the extract_body_part_path_exception function which is responsible for going through the initial email message structure.
 This function uses the structure path built with extract_body_part_path, and deals with unfamiliar structures.
 The work is detailed in the code below, but suffice it to say it provides a complete list of paths where the HTML content is stored.